shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can will your power back to you.
 In combat, you can spend 2 AP to focus and regain 1 MP.

-Outside of combat, you can focus as long as you want.
+Outside of combat, you can focus for longer.
 Focusing for 1 minute without interruption restores 5 MP.
 You regain MP equal to your MP maximum after a short rest.

 ### Subclass Capstone Feature